-Management is responsible for the preparation of the other information including the preparation of the management report and the other information on page 37 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+Management is responsible for the preparation of the management board report and the other information on page 37 in accordance with Part 9 of Book 2 of the Dutch Civil Code.

 C. Report on other legal and regulatory requirements

 Engagement